10 Tips Every After Effects User Must Know

 1. Take Command of Text Kerning

 It seems like every video editing package has a tough time providing the perfect text kerning.
-After Effects has got you covered with built-in text kerning options.
-The program defaults to kern by ‘metrics’, but you can change it to ‘optical’ in the text settings, providing a better look.
+Adobe After Effects tips like adjusting text kerning settings can help you enhance the look of your titles.
+After Effects has built-in text kerning options.
+The program defaults to kern by ‘metrics,’ but you can change it to ‘optical’ in the text settings, providing a better look.
 For even more control, simply click within your text, hold down the ALT key, and adjust the kerning with the left and right arrows.

 2. Save a Single Frame of Your Video

 Looking to share a quick view of your project with someone?
 No need to render out a video when you can render a high-quality still frame.
-Scrub to the frame you want to render and go to Composition →Save Frame As → File to create a still frame of your work.
-Now you have a high-grade single image of your work to share with anyone who needs to see it.
+Scrub to the frame you want to render and go to Composition → Save Frame As → File to create a still frame of your work.
+This is one of the most practical After Effects best practices for sharing a visual snapshot of your project.

 3. View All Keyframes at Once